 Ingredients

-Brown Sugar: Some recipes use cane sugar, high-fructose corn syrup, maple syrup, or agave.
-This recipe uses brown coconut sugar.
-Light brown sugar will work as well.
+Brown Sugar: Many recipes use cane sugar, maple syrup, or agave.
+This recipe uses brown coconut sugar or light brown sugar.

 How to Make This Recipe